AlbertoJ0/multizone-fpga/README.md

 ### Vivado 2017.1 (or later)

 You'll need Vivado to synthesize the bistream for the Arty FPGA.
-You should have received a single node license and instructions how to install Vivado with your Arty FPGA Dev Kit.
+You should have received a Xilinx single node license and instructions how to install Vivado with your Arty FPGA Dev Kit.

 ### RISC-V Toolchain